yoshioteruia/how-we-work/README.md

 *Draft, review english and text, continue writing*
 # How we work

-Welcome to tracersoft, this will guide you through our development process and give tips that you will need later.
+Welcome to tracersoft, this content will guide you through our development process and give tips that you will need later.

-######Things you need to know before start:
+######Things you need to know before starting:

 * We are a flat organization with very high standards
 * We work mostly with Ruby on Rails apps, on Heroku infrastructure.
 * Write nice code is mandatory, we follow this convention: http://github.com/tracersoft/guides
 * You will work with a small team, usually 3 devs.
-Good communication and accept teammates opinions is mandatory.
+So, you have to be good on communication and acceptable with feedbacks!
 * eXtreme Programming: http://www.desenvolvimentoagil.com.br/xp/
 * Red, Green, Refactor: you must know or learn TDD.
 * We have free fridays.
-Clients will test our features developed over the week in friday.
-But "free" not mean "do nothing", developers always have something to learn and open source or secundary projects to develop.
-Maybe this is the primary way to determine your performance.
+Clients usually test features, which are developed over the week, on fridays.
+But "free" does not mean like a "lazy day", it is a day in which we can learn new things, develop side projects or contribute to open source projects.